 Clamp multimeters

-Before digital multi meters, you had to carry a tool for every measurement.
-There would be a tool for measuring voltage, another for current, another for resistance, etc. Digital multimeters combined all of these tools into one instrument.
+Before digital multimeters, there would be a tool for measuring resistance, another for current, another for voltage, and so on.
+Digital multimeters combined all of these tools into one.

 A clamp multimeter is a digital multimeter with an additional current sensor.
-The current sensor sits in a red claw at the top of the multi meter.
-See the picture above for an example.
+The current sensor sits in a red claw at the top of the meter.
 A clamp meter can perform all of the same measurements as a digital multimeter.

-Clamp meters have several advantages over digital multimeters when you are measuring current.
-Clamp multi meters are much safer to use and can measure higher amounts of current than digital meters.
-Some clamp meters can measure up to 2500A of current!
-Most digital meters can only measure 10A.
+Clamp meters are much safer to use for measuring higher amounts of current in a circuit.
+Some clamp meters can measure up to 2500A of current whereas most digital meters can only measure 10A.

 Fuses